scottgriv/Portfolio-Website/content/featured/Resolution-Scale-Calculator/index.md

   - GitHub Pages
 ---

 Scale design dimensions (width and height) up or down for @1x, @2, and @3x resolutions.
+In the digital design realm, crafting visually compelling and crisp graphics is pivotal.
+The Resolution Scale Calculator emerges as a handy little tool for designers and developers eager to recreate or adapt designs inspired by existing website elements.